|

 add a New mail merge document to your Non Scheduled Letters

-name (what you want to call it) in the white text box in the
+letter name (what you want to call it) in the white text box

-middle of the screen.
-Click the 'Browse' button at the top
+in the middle of the screen.
+Click the 'Browse' button at

-center of the screen to navigate to the letter you want
+the top center of the screen to navigate to the letter you

 spreadsheet or writable pdf.
 When done, select 'Save' to the